Non-native Phragmites management recommendations

 - Herbicide products formulated for use over water are required for treating Phragmites growing in standing water.

-- Application of imazapyr (Habitat) to water can only be made by certified aquatic pest control applicators.
+- Application of imazapyr (Habitat) over water can only be made by certified aquatic pesticide applicators.

 - Treatment of large stands may require specialized herbicide application equipment in order to achieve adequate application.